pingcap/blog/2017-07-20-tidbinternal3.md

 - the number of offline Replicas
 - data reading/writing speed

 Through these two kinds of heartbeats, PD gathers the information of the whole cluster and then makes decisions.
-What’s more, PD makes more accurate decisions by getting extra information through the management interface.
+What's more, PD makes more accurate decisions by getting extra information through the management interface.
 For example, when the heartbeat of a Store is interrupted, PD has no idea whether it is temporarily or permanently.
 PD can only waits for a period of time (30 minutes by default); if there is still no heartbeat, PD considers that the Store has been offline and it needs to move all Regions on the Store away.
 However, if an Operations staff manually offline a machine, he needs to tell PD through its management interface that the Store is unavailable.
 In this case, PD will immediately move all Regions on the Store away.

 [Back to the top](#top)